-This indicates the percent of patients that have had a major fall.
-Falls leading to major injury are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
-Major falls leading to injury are often caused by poor nursing care.
+This tells you the percentage of residents who sustained a major fall.
+Falls leading to serious injuries are considered to be a barometer of the quality of nursing care at a nursing home.
+Major falls which result in injury are routinely the result of lower quality nursing care.

 Minimizes Urinary Tract Infections

 In Garfield County Health Center, 3.32% of Patients had UTIs

 This figure is a measure of the percent of long-term stay residents that sustained urinary tract infections.
 Although a higher rate of these infections could reflect poorly on a facility's cleanliness, it is problematic to compare different facilities due to nursing homes having varying reporting standards.

 In Garfield County Health Center, 16.25% of Patients use Anti-Psychotic Medication

 This datapoint gauges the percent of long-term patients taking antipsychotic drugs.
 While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
 In limited situations, high levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior.